 Godzilla has been the star of countless classic kaiju clashes over his 70-year career, but mixed in with the classics are a handful of movies that can be safely skipped over.
 Since Godzilla first made landfall in Japan in 1954, he has evolved into one of the most famous movie characters of all time.
 The greater Godzilla franchise has several important movies that define the character, his enemies, and the important themes that the radioactive monster has played a role in communicating.

-- The Changeling Season 1 Episode 4 Release Date and Time, Countdown, When is it Coming Out?
+- Justified City Primeval Season 1 Episode 8 Release Date and Time, Countdown, When Is It Coming Out?

 ✕ Remove Ads